thedevd/interview-experience/nagarro/README.md

   * Tell some commands to work with any file in vi edition.
   * What are permission and how to set it (Use of chmod command with combination of 4(read) + 2(write) + 1(execute) )
   * Do you know how to write shell script to look for a directory for the log files and send email after each an hour with information of the log file name)
-* How to setup a docker so that I should automatically start after any crash.
+* How to setup a docker so that It should automatically start after any crash.
 * How to list the configuration of a container which were used at the time of starting the container at the beginning.
 * Write a simple class to represent Entity Employee using Hibernate annotations.
 * Sql query to find the manager id, manager name and no of employees working for them (Considering table has empid, empname, mgrid).

+**Some extra questions, which may be asked by Nagarro for java+springboot+microservice profile**
+* Spring AOP
+* Tree and Graphs (DFS vs BFS)
+* Optimistic vs pessimistic locking in database system.
+* ACID property in transaction.
+* Isolation levels in transaction and what is Dirty read, non-repeatable read and phantom read).
+How this is implemented in Spring boot. (wanted to know about @Transactional annotation)
+* Memcache vs redis.
+* Configuration management problem in microservice architecture and how to solve this in spring cloud.
+* Spring security.
+* Oauth2.
+*